gicodes/dashboardJs/README.md

 # DashboardJs - BETA

-A light-weight Next + Material + Tailwind Template that is giving glimpses of what I do with React + NextJs + TS.
+A light-weight Next + Material + Tailwind Template that is giving glimpses of what I do with React + Next + TS.
 - Consisting two (2) index pages.
 The essence of this project can be seen on Dashboard.